 Necessary expenses are those that are helpful and appropriate for your business.
 It’s important to note that an expense doesn’t have to be indispensable to be considered a necessary expense.
 Startup costs may also be tax deductible but have to be spread out over several years since they do not qualify as ordinary or necessary expenses.
 Instead, the costs of setting up a new business are deductible as capital expenses.

 To be deductible, an expense must meet the following conditions:

 Non-deductible business expenses do not fulfill the above conditions.
 These include personal and capital expenditures.
 Prominent examples of "ordinary and necessary" business expenses include:

 Other common tax-deductible business expenses include work-related travel expenses, business meals, office supplies, phone and internet fees, plus depreciation.
 You may also be able to deduct work-related educational expenses if you're self-employed.

 Still, this is not an exhaustive list of available business deductions.
 Seeking the help of a business advisor could support you make the most of both business and personal tax deductions.
 This way, you get to keep more of your business income.

 It’s always best to start to file your taxes early enough.
 Planning ahead can help you file an accurate return and avoid processing delays.
-FMA CPA is a CPA firm in Clearwater providing business advisory services and is your best pick when it comes to tax preparation services.
+BAAP CPA is a CPA firm in Clearwater providing business advisory services and is your best pick when it comes to tax preparation services.